Sir John Throckmorton, 5th Baronet: Career

 On 3 June 1782, Throckmorton was elected as a member of the Catholic Committee which sought to further the achievements of the 1778 Papists Act through "emphasizing the independence of English Catholics from papal control".

 He succeeded his grandfather as the 5th Baronet Throckmorton, of Coughton on 9 December 1791.
 After inheriting the baronetcy, Sir John set up home at Buckland House in Berkshire, and his younger brother, George, moved into Weston Underwood.

 In c.
 1795–1797 or 1811, Sir John's portrait was painted by Thomas Phillips, RA.
 The painting is a "three-quarter-length portrait" while Sir John is "in brown coat and buff breeches.
 He is seated in landscape holding his hat and stick and possibly wearing the Throckmorton coat."

 In 1806, Sir John published a book entitled Considerations arising from the debates in Parliament on the petition of the Irish Catholics by Sir John Throckmorton, Bart.
 He was also a "prodigious diary keeper, many of which remain in the Warwickshire County Council – County Record Office."

 Freemasonry

 In 1791, Throckmorton was installed as Master of the Royal Lodge before he went on his second European Tour.
 During the Tour, he left Paris only two days before the Insurrection of 10 August 1792, when armed revolutionaries in Paris stormed the Tuileries Palace.
-Sir John and his wife escaped to Switzerland and, eventually, returned to England by August 1793.
+Sir John and his wife escaped to Switzerland but, eventually, returned to England by August 1793.
 In 1796, Throckmorton, an active Freemason, was appointed the first Provincial Grand Master of Buckinghamshire.
 Before his death in 1819, the only lodge in Buckinghamshire was the Etonian Lodge, which had been formed in 1813.
 He was also appointed as Provincial Grand Master of Berkshire, in 1817, although the two Provinces continued to operate separately.